tilkinsc/KiwiItemInfo/README.md

 # KiwiItemInfo
-WoW Classic Addon, Shows iLvl (with colors), Vendor Prices (unit/stack), highlights all grey named items for vendor selling with LCTRL, and provides a item database to search items in-client
+WoW Classic Addon, Shows iLvl (with colors), Weapon/Armor Differences(shift hover), Vendor Prices (unit/stack), highlights all grey named items with LCTRL, and provides a item database to search items in-client

 Provides a command /kiwiii (kiwi item info) to search items by name or by id.
 It has an argument to show you items based on level.
 Please use `/kiwiii --help` for more information for parameters to reduce results.
 There are like 17,121 btw.